mosaicnetworks/monetd/docs/monetcli.md

 Address  :  0x9B39Af7F8C599e67379Ec429d41A0B71Dc21F24e
 ```

+You then enter your IP address.
+This is used by Babble as part of its join request.
 ```
 Enter your ip without the port:   : |192.168.1.18
 ```

+There is a final confirmation as the overwritten of .monet is a destructive operation.
 ```
 Use the arrow keys to navigate: ↓ ↑ → ←
 ?
 Confirm Overwriting Existing Configuration  :